 Specialty areas of oral pathology and periodontics are studied.
+Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
 Students are introduced to front office procedures utilizing related front office software.
 Related dental terminology is studied.
+Coronal polish theory and procedures are taught and practiced on manikins; clinical patients practice can be performed under the direct supervision of a licensed dentist.
+Completion of coronal polish requirements will permit the assistant to perform the procedure after obtaining the Registered Dental

+Assistant license.
+Pit and fissure sealants theory and procedures are taught and practiced on typodonts; clinical patients can be performed under direct supervision of a licensed dentist after obtaining the Registered Dental Assistant license.
 Students are introduced to basic anatomy of the head and teeth.
 Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 40
+Prerequisite: None.
+Lecture Hours: 40.
+Lab Hours: 40.
+Outside Hours: 20.